comsci-decs/DPblaster/README.md

 - Ickoh Gecolea
 - Angelic Napa

-### Organizations
+### Developed For

-- Department of Engineering and Computer Studies (DECS)
+**Department of Engineering and Computer Studies (DECS)**
+Laguna College of Business and Arts (LCBA)
+Academic Year 2025–2026

+### Partner Organizations

 - Association of Computer Engineering Students (ACOES)
 - Council of Computer Science Students (CCSS)

 ---

-## License
+## 📜 License

-This project is intended for educational and organizational use.
+This project was developed for educational and organizational purposes under the Department of Engineering and Computer Studies (DECS).

-All organization logos, branding materials, and campaign assets remain the property of their respective organizations.
+All logos, branding materials, graphics, campaign assets, and related intellectual property remain the property of their respective organizations.

-© DECS • ACOES • CCSS • All Rights Reserved
+© 2025–2026 DECS • ACOES • CCSS

+All Rights Reserved.